 One of the main causes of tension between landlords and tenants is a misunderstanding of the landlord’s right to inspect or view properties that they own.
-It can sometimes feel as if the rights you both possess are in direct conflict with each other, yet provided that both you and your tenants understand your positions, disputes can be avoided and any tension quashed before it arises.
+When it comes to both landlord rights and tenants rights in England & Wales, it can sometimes feel as if the rights you both possess are in direct conflict with each other, yet provided that both you and your tenants understand your positions, disputes can be avoided and any tension quashed before it arises.

-When you let a property to a tenant, it is important to understand what both yours, and your tenants, responsibilities are.
+When you let a property to a tenant, it is important to understand what both your landlord responsibilities, and those of your tenants.
 It is common practice for a written tenancy agreement to attempt to set out these responsibilities clearly.
-Unfortunately, one a resultant impact of the continually ever changing legislative landscape is that tenancy agreements are continuously adapted in order to address the changes and subsequently, your rights and responsibilities are not always clear.
+Unfortunately, one impact of the ever changing legislative landscape is that tenancy agreements are continuously adapted in order to address the changes and subsequently, your rights and responsibilities are not always clear.

-It’s perfectly reasonable to assume that, as a landlord, there will be times when you want or need to visit a property that you own, yet it’s important to recognise these visits cannot be made whenever you feel appropriate.
-In accordance with the law, you’re required to give 24 hours notice before you visit, otherwise your tenants are within their legal rights to refuse you entry (except in very specific circumstances).
+It’s perfectly reasonable to assume that, as a landlord with rights to the properties you own, there will be times when you want or need to visit a property you let, yet it’s important to recognise these visits cannot be made whenever you feel appropriate.
+In accordance with tenant and landlord law, you’re required to give 24 hours notice before you visit, otherwise your tenants are within their legal rights to refuse you entry (except in very specific circumstances).

-One of the key principles to a tenancy is; exclusivity.
+One of the key principles to a tenancy is exclusivity.
 In other words, your tenants have an exclusive right to the property and the ability to exclude all others, including you - the landlord.
-Of course throughout the duration of their tenancy, there may be occasions when you wish to access the property, for varying reasons, and it is important that you know your responsibilities towards your tenant are.
+Of course throughout the duration of their tenancy, there may be occasions when you wish to access the property, for varying reasons, and it is important that you know, as a landlord, what your responsibilities towards your tenant are.